Filip Nguyen

-Filip Nguyen (born 14 September 1992) is a Czech professional footballer who plays as a goalkeeper for Czech First League club 1.
-FC Slovácko.
+Filip Nguyen (born 14 September 1992), also spelled as Nguyễn Filip, is a professional footballer who plays as a goalkeeper for V.League 1 club Công An Hà Nội.
+Born in Czechoslovakia, he represents the Vietnam national team.

 Club career

-Nguyen played youth football with Loko Vltavín and Sparta Prague, joining the latter in 2012.
+Filip played youth football with Loko Vltavín and Sparta Prague, joining the latter in 2012.
 On 20 October 2013, Nguyen appeared in the Sparta first-team squad for the first-team, being an unused substitute for a Czech First League home win over city rivals Dukla Prague.
 He departed the club in 2015 to play for SK Union Čelákovice.
 2016 saw Nguyen complete a move to Czech National Football League side Vlašim.
 He made his professional debut for Vlašim v.
 Karviná on 26 March.
 Forty-two appearances followed across his first three seasons.
 In February 2018, Slovan Liberec completed the signing of Nguyen; signing until 2021.
+In the 2022–23 Czech First League, Filip was the goalkeeper with the most clean sheets.